A Brief History

 - In 1995, General Headquarters moved into its new facility in Orillia and for the first time in the history of the organization, all Bureaus were in one building.

-- Today's emphasis is on our values: accountability; respectful relationships; fairness, courage and caring; continuous learning and diversity.
+- Today's emphasis is on our values: professionalism, accountability; relationships; excellence and leadership.

 OPP Vision, Mission and Promise